 This course provides the beginning paramedic student with an understanding of the role and responsibilities within the EMS system including safety, medical-legal issues, EMS operations, and specialized scene responses.
+This course also provides students with an exam review for the National Registry of Emergency Medical Technicians.
 Course Level Fee 3 (2 credits, 2 Lecture)